MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/other-non-sql-server-subscribers.md

 ms.assetid: 96b8beb9-38e8-4ce4-97ca-c0f8656b73b4
 caps.latest.revision: 30
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Other Non-SQL Server Subscribers
-  For a list of non-[!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Subscribers supported by [!INCLUDE[msCoName](../../../includes/msconame-md.md)], see [Non-SQL Server Subscribers](../../../2014/relational-databases/replication/non-sql-server-subscribers.md).
+  For a list of non-[!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Subscribers supported by [!INCLUDE[msCoName](../../includes/msconame-md.md)], see [Non-SQL Server Subscribers](../../../2014/relational-databases/replication/non-sql-server-subscribers.md).
 This topic includes information about requirements for ODBC drivers and OLE DB providers.

 ## ODBC Driver Requirements
  The ODBC driver:

 -   Must be ODBC level-1 compliant.

--   Must be thread-safe, and for the processor architecture (Intel or Alpha) and platform (32 bit or 64 bit) on which the [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Distributor runs.
+-   Must be thread-safe, and for the processor architecture (Intel or Alpha) and platform (32 bit or 64 bit) on which the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Distributor runs.

 -   Must be transaction capable.